Dos, Don’ts, and Costs of Podcast Sponsorships in 2026

 You need more than a microphone and a few podcast episodes.
 A sponsorship-ready show proves it has the reach, engagement, and audience fit sponsors want.
 Use these key steps to get there.

-At the end of this section, you’ll get a downloadable real life podcast media kit you can use as an inspiration for your show.
+At the end of this section, you’ll get a downloadable real-life podcast media kit you can use as an inspiration for your show.

-Hit the Right Download & Engagement Thresholds
+1. Hit the Right Download & Engagement Thresholds

 Most sponsors look for consistent numbers before they spend.
 B2B shows should aim for at least 300 to 1,000 downloads per episode within 30 days to start attracting paid sponsorships.

 What matters just as much is engagement.
-Aim for 50% to 70% completion rates, which signal that listeners trust you enough to hear the sponsor’s message.
+Aim for 50% to 70% completion rates, which show that listeners trust you enough to hear the sponsor’s message.
 Tracking this data and sharing it in your pitch shows you know your audience and can deliver real attention.

 Add any firmographic insights that prove your listeners match the sponsor’s ideal customer profile.
 Include this in your media kit, website, or pitch emails so brands see that you understand what matters for B2B ROI.